 - All Students are evaluated if there are at least 10 students in the class. - Small numbers analysis, as described below, applies to all students if the number of students in the four-year, five-year, or six-year cohort is fewer than 10.
-The total number of students in the class consists of graduates, continuing students, Texas high school equivalency certificate (TxCHSE/GED) recipients, and dropouts. - A three-year-average graduation rate is calculated for all students.
-The calculation is based on an aggregated three-year uniform average. - The all students group is evaluated if the three-year sum has at least 10 students.
-An example of small numbers analysis from the 2024 accountability cycle:
+The total number of students in the class consists of graduates, continuing students, Texas high school equivalency certificate (TxCHSE/GED) recipients, and dropouts. - A three-year graduation rate is calculated for all students.
+The calculation is based on three-years of the campus's graduation data. - The all students group is evaluated if the three-year sum has at least 10 students.
+An example of small numbers analysis from the 2026 accountability cycle:

-Number of Graduates in the Class of 2023, Class of 2022, and Class of 2021 Number of Students in the Class of 2023, Class of 2022, and Class of 2021
+Number of Graduates in the Class of 2025, Class of 2024, and Class of 2023 Number of Students in the Class of 2025, Class of 2024, and Class of 2023